PennLINC/FlywheelTools/Paper.md

 Flywheel.
 Users can filter their queries, so as to operate on an entire Flywheel project, a subset of subjects, or a subset of sessions, and each command has the ability to safely test and evaluate its effects without manipulating metadata on Flywheel or writing data to disk.
-In particular, there are four commands users can access:
+In particular, there are five commands users can access:

 #### 1. `fw-heudiconv-tabulate`